By Joseph Snook

 Investigative Reporter

-After conducting a thorough investigation, it is clear that Matthew Berg is guilty of one thing, taking a forced plea bargain and not standing up to corruption.
-Luckily for Berg, his new attorney Foster Glass of Bend, Oregon filed a Post Conviction Relief Case on July 17, 2009 in an attempt to free him of crimes he didn’t commit.
+After conducting a thorough investigation, it is clear that Matthew Berg is guilty of one thing: accepting a forced plea bargain and failing to stand up to corruption.
+Luckily for Berg, his new attorney, Foster Glass of Bend, Oregon, filed a Post Conviction Relief Case on July 17 in an attempt to free him of crimes he didn’t commit.

 In a blatant attempt to intimidate Berg and thwart his defense, Forster had him thrown in jail just two days prior to trial for an alleged release violation.
 Forster asserted that she had 36 more witness tampering charges and would file them one at a time, each time Berg’s attorney attempted to bail him out of jail.

-In a continued abuse of power, Forster reportedly threatened Berg’s attorney and investigator by stating they tampered with the prosecution’s main witness Mandy Lehner, by interviewing her prior to trial.
-Forester was furious due to the fact that Mandy had changed her story and was now attempting to tell the truth – that Matthew Berg didn’t commit any of the crimes he was charged with.
+In a continued abuse of power, Forster reportedly threatened Berg’s attorney and investigator by stating they tampered with the prosecution’s main witness, Mandy Lehner, by interviewing her prior to trial.
+Forester was furious because Mandy had changed her story and was now attempting to tell the truth: that Matthew Berg didn’t commit any of the crimes he was charged with.
 When does deposing a witness become tampering?
-Obviously, when a person decides to tell the truth and they are left facing the rage of a vengeful prosecutor.
+Obviously, when a person decides to tell the truth, they are left facing the rage of a vengeful prosecutor.

 Take the Forced Plea Bargain, Or Else…

-A taped interview of Lisa Powell, an alibi witness, established that Berg had been at her house for an extended period; during the exact time he was alleged to have confined Mandy Lehner.
-The prosecution reportedly made contact with this witness just before trial.
-After contact by the prosecution, Powell conveniently disappeared and subsequently failed to appear on the subpoena which she was served.
+A taped interview of Lisa Powell, an alibi witness, established that Berg had been at her house for an extended period, during the exact time he was alleged to have confined Mandy Lehner.
+The prosecution reportedly contacted this witness just before the trial.
+After contact by the prosecution, Powell conveniently disappeared and subsequently failed to appear on the subpoena that she was served.

 What about Berg’s Defense Lawyer?

 Attorney Donald Scales and assistant prosecutor Sharon Forster should have bar complaints filed against them.
-Subsequently, they should both have their bar licenses revoked; Forster, because of her vicious, outrageous and malicious prosecution of Berg and Donald Scales for not providing Berg any credible defense.
+Subsequently, they should both have their bar licenses revoked: Forster, because of her vicious, outrageous, and malicious prosecution of Berg and Donald Scales for failing to provide Berg with any credible defense.